24/7 Care Available at 10 Locations Across the Region

-- South Texas Health System McAllen is designated a Level II Trauma Center by the Texas Department of State Health Services and the American College of Surgeons.
+- South Texas Health System McAllen is designated a comprehensive Level I Trauma Center by the Texas Department of State Health Services and the American College of Surgeons.

 - South Texas Health System Edinburg is an accredited Chest Pain Center, a certified Primary Stroke Center and a Level IV Trauma Center.

 - South Texas Health System Children’s is the only pediatric Emergency Department in the Rio Grande Valley that provides emergency care just for kids.

 - South Texas Health System Heart is a Primary Stroke Center and one of the first freestanding cardiology and cardiovascular facilities in the United States

 All six of our freestanding emergency rooms are Chest Pain Management Certified and Acute Stroke Ready Hospitals as designated by The Joint Commission.
 In addition, they provide emergency care around the clock.
 South Texas Health System ER Weslaco is also a designated Level III Bronze Accredited Geriatric Emergency Department.